RedHatInsights/insights-upload/README.md

 The message from the upload service is JSON as seen below:

     {'principal': 'default_principal', 'rh_account': '000001', 'hash': 'abcdef123456', 'url': 'http://defaulttesturl', 'validation': 0, 'size': 0}

+Fields:

+  - principal:  The uploading org id
+  - rh_account: The account number used to upload.
+Can be used to separate data for tenancy purposes.
+  - hash:       Unique ID provided to the payload.
+This ID will be used for the life of the object.
+  - url:        URL for the location the payload can be downloaded from
+  - validation: Validation status of the object
+  - size: Size of the payload in bytes

 Principal is currently reflecting the org_id of the account, though that may change as we understand what is most useful regarding who uploaded a particular archive.
 The hash